ejelome/react-tododo/README.md

 ### 3. System dependencies

-System dependencies required to develop the project (e.g. an application).
+System dependencies required to manage all the projects.

 #### 3.1. git